 - Do I need any special equipment for my car?
 No, as a beginning student you will be far from the limits of your vehicle and so every car is suitable.
 What you will need is a good set of tires, a good set of brake pads and a completed Tech Inspection that includes a flush of your brake system with fresh brake fluid.
 For beginning students we recommend that you use your street tires because they will “talk” to you before they lose grip and you start to skid.
 We also require that your car undergo a Tech Inspection prior to the event to be sure that it is in sound mechanical condition.
 You can download the Tech Inspection form on top of this section to see what is required.

 - Do I need any special equipment for me?
-Yes, we require that you have a properly fitting helmet with a Snell2010 (or newer) rating.
+Yes, we require that you have a properly fitting helmet with a Snell2015 (or newer) rating.
 (Snell2010 helmets are no longer valid for the 2021 season at NJMP)

 You may use a motorcycle helmet, provided it has the appropriate Snell rating.
 Per NJ State regulations, we also require that your helmet be a full-face helmet.
 You should also have a pair of well-fitting shoes that lace-up so they are secure on your feet and that do not have thick or large soles.
 This allows for better control and “feel” for your pedals.

 - What if I do not yet have a helmet and am not sure about making the investment for my first school?
 We are continuing our Loaner Helmet program for this year.
 This program is designed for students who are coming to one of our schools as a “First-timer” (you’ve never been to the track before) and have concerns about the costs involved.
 If you don’t have a helmet to use, we may be able to help!
 We have helmets that we can loan to you for the event (limited number and sizes), so sign-up early by contacting Jamie Kavalieros at email@example.com.
 Take the plunge and come on out – you’ll never forget it.